Student-centric advice and objective recommendations

 - Navigate to the “My FAFSA” page and select “Make FAFSA corrections”

-- Create a save key, which is essentially a password (but not the same as your FSA ID)
+- Create a save key, which is essentially a password (but not the same as your FSA ID and will go away after the FAFSA has been resubmitted.)

 - Correct, update or change your information as needed